chevron icon chevron icon chevron icon

 Question 2:

-Express the following parts as a percentage and as a fraction:
+Express the following parts of diagram as a percentage and as a fraction:

 Express the following parts as a percentage and as a fraction